AkNOwn389/PHbomber/README.md

 Contributions are welcome!
 If you find issues or want to improve the project, feel free to submit a pull request.

 # License
-This project is licensed under the [type of license, e.g., MIT License].
+This project is licensed under the MIT License.
 See the LICENSE file for details.

 # Support
 If you find this project helpful, consider buying me a coffee.